SiegfriedEhret/beulogue/README.md

 Possible flags:

+- `-dev` or `--development`:
-- `-nb` or `--no-base`: will use an empty `base` instead of the one given in the configuration file.
-Useful for development.
+  - will use an empty `base` instead of the one given in the configuration file to make local navigation easier
+  - will add markdown in the `drafts/` folder

 Protip: voici quelques kits de démarrage juste pour vous !
 Rendez-vous sur l'un de ces miroirs: